Anu8374/CIS641-HW2-Mandepudi/README.md

 - Journaling is my favourite hobby
 - I would like to try differnt kinds of food
 ## Technical Background
+I have sucessfully completed my undergraduate program,majoring in Computer Science and Engineering.
 ###